sav-che/TL-2/Authors/Currey, Frederick {std. Curr.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 511](https://www.biodiversitylibrary.org/item/103860#page/521/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 511](https://www.biodiversitylibrary.org/page/33266188) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Currey, Frederick {std.
 Curr.}|first entry]] for this author

 ### Author

 \* Currey, Frederick (1819-1881), British botanist (mycologist), born at Norwood, Surrey, educated at Eton and the Trintity College at Cambridge, B.A.
 Cambridge 1841, published from 1854 on mycology, F.L.S.
 1856, F.R.S.
-1858, secretary of the Linnean Society ca. 1860 until 1880, died at Blackheath. (*Curr.*).
+1858, secretary of the Linnean Society ca. 1860 until 1880, died at Blackheath.
+**Abbreviated name**: *Curr.*

 #### Herbarium and types